jean-roland/LCSF_Doc/index.md

 * Simple command: `6 bytes`.
 * Command with a simple attribute: `10 bytes + payload size`.

-If this representation doesn't suit your application, you can choose a custom one.
-In the future, other representations may be supported by the LCSF environment.

 ### Smaller representation

 This smaller representation aims to reduce message overhead/size at the cost of representation space: